Gardening for wildlife

 - Plant flowers in which you can see the pollen and nectar yourself.
 If you can see it, most pollinators probably can too.
 Many bedding plants are sterile and pretty useless for pollinators.

-2. Create a wildflower patch or meadow
+3. Grow a wildflower meadow